pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step7-default-configuration.md

 being mapped to it.
 This results in Analyzer not allowing to drill-down.

-However, it is possible to configure the Analyzer-specific metadata property, `application.keepLevelOnDrilldown` to force replacing the parent field with the child field when drilling-down.
+However, it is possible to configure the Analyzer-specific metadata property, `keepLevelOnDrilldown` to force replacing the parent field with the child field when drilling-down, by using the `pentaho/analyzer/visual/OptionsAnnotation` annotation.
 Add the following rule to the `config.js` file:

 ```js